3. Neural network

 An approximation model usually contains a scaling layer, several perceptron layers, an unscaling layer, and a bounding layer.

 Two layers of perceptrons will be enough to represent the data set most of the time.
-For very complex data sets, deeper architectures with three, four, or more layers of perceptrons might be required.
+Very complex models might require deeper architectures with three, four, or more layers of perceptrons.

 The following figure represents a neural network to estimate the power generated by a combined cycle power plant as a function of meteorological and plant variables.

-The above neural network has 4 inputs and 1 output.
-It consists of a scaling layer (yellow), a perceptron layer with 4 neurons (blue), a perceptron layer with 1 neuron (blue), and an unscaling layer (red).
+The above neural network has four inputs and one output.
+It consists of a scaling layer (yellow), a perceptron layer with four neurons (blue), a perceptron layer with one neuron (blue), and an unscaling layer (red).

 Two layers of perceptrons will be enough to represent the data set most of the time.

-The following figure is a binary classification model for the diagnose of breast cancer from fine-needle aspirates.
+The following figure is a binary classification model for diagnosing breast cancer from fine-needle aspirates.

-The above neural network has 9 inputs and 1 output.
-It consists of a scaling layer (yellow), a perceptron layer with 3 neurons (blue), a perceptron layer with 1 neuron (blue), and a probabilistic layer (red).
+The above neural network has nine inputs and one output.
+It consists of a scaling layer (yellow), a perceptron layer with three neurons (blue), a perceptron layer with one neuron (blue), and a probabilistic layer (red).

-Forecasting applications are usually used for predicting a continuous variable.
-In this case, they might require a scaling layer, a long-short term memory layer, a perceptron layer, an unscaling layer and a bounding layer.
+Forecasting applications usually predict a continuous variable.
+In this case, they might require a scaling layer, a long-short term memory layer, a perceptron layer, an unscaling layer, and a bounding layer.

 The following figure is a 1-day ahead forecasting model for the levels of NO2 in a city.

-The above neural network has 14 inputs and 1 output.
-It consists of a scaling layer (yellow), a LSTM layer with 2 neurons (green), a perceptron layer with 1 neuron (blue), an unscaling layer (red) and a bounding layer (blue).
+The above neural network has 14 inputs and one output.
+It consists of a scaling layer (yellow), an LSTM layer with two neurons (green), a perceptron layer with one neuron (blue), an unscaling layer (red), and a bounding layer (blue).

-In all cases, the inputs will contain lags variables and the outputs will contain steps ahead variables.
+In all cases, the inputs will contain lags variables, and the outputs will have steps ahead variables.